Government H-1B Sponsorship Jobs in Washington

 Get Access To All Jobs

-Job Roles in Government in Washington
+H-1B Government Job Roles in Washington

-Project & Program Management42 jobs
+Project & Program Management90 jobs

-Project Management30 jobs
+Project Management68 jobs

-Compliance & Legal24 jobs
+Compliance & Legal45 jobs

-Customer Service & Support16 jobs
+Customer Service & Support34 jobs

-See all 131+ Government Washington jobs
+See all 266+ Government H-1B Jobs in Washington

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Government Washington roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Government H-1B Sponsorship Jobs in Washington: Frequently Asked Questions

 Which government employers in Washington sponsor H-1B visas?

-Federal agencies with significant Washington presences, including the Department of Defense, the Department of Energy's Pacific Northwest National Laboratory (PNNL), and the Department of Veterans Affairs, have historically filed H-1B petitions.
+Federal agencies with significant Washington presences, including the Department of Defense, the Department of Energy's Pacific Northwest National Laboratory (PNNL), and the Department of Veterans Affairs, have historically filed H-1B visa petitions.
 State agencies and large government contractors such as Boeing, Leidos, and Booz Allen Hamilton also sponsor H-1B workers for roles tied to Washington-based contracts.
 Sponsorship patterns vary by agency, fiscal year, and role.

 Which cities in Washington have the most government H-1B sponsorship jobs?